veekaybee/veekaybee.github.io/content/blog/2023-09-13-pydata-keynote.md

 {{< figure  width="600" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/ae9a5d51-c39c-4ad2-98c9-55c528777119">}}

 Humans can infer this because our brains are constantly processing things in cache.
-In [The Programmer’s Brain](https://vickiboykis.com/2021/11/07/the-programmers-brain-in-the-lands-of-exploration-and-production/), Felinne Hermans, a professor of computer science whose research focuses on how people learn to program writes that when we get confused about the code we’re writing, there are actually multiple types of confusion happening at the same time.
+In [The Programmer’s Brain](https://vickiboykis.com/2021/11/07/the-programmers-brain-in-the-lands-of-exploration-and-production/), Felienne Hermans, a professor of computer science whose research focuses on how people learn to program writes that when we get confused about the code we’re writing, there are actually multiple types of confusion happening at the same time.

 As a quick primer, the human brain has several types of memory, short-term, working, and long-term.
 Short-term memory gathers information temporarily and processes it quickly, like RAM, or much like a cache.
 Long-term memory are things we’ve learned previously and tucked away, like database storage patterns.
 Working memory takes the information from short-term memory and long-term memory and combines them to synthesize, or process the information and come up with a solution.